Pollution in California: Bay Area air pollution

 While Los Angeles is by far the leading polluter in the nation, many of the cities in the greater Bay Area often find themselves in the top ten of several pollution charts.
 Los Angeles's geographical constraints and sprawling layout can be assigned partial blame for their unique pollution circumstances, but the Bay Area is an enormous cluster of large cities that collectively contribute to their own pollution problem.
 In the State of the Air report, published by the American Lung Association, three of the nine Bay Area counties were listed as receiving failing grades on their pollution scores, namely Alameda, Contra Costa, and Santa Clara.
 Furthermore, while short-term and year-round particle pollution appeared to slightly improve, ozone levels were made worse from 2014 to 2016.
 For short-term particle pollution, San Francisco, San Jose, and Oakland ranked sixth in the nation, and the entire Bay Area placed 13th in ozone pollution, which experts say is due to several factors, especially climate change, wildfires, and emissions.
 The wildfire pollutants are particularly dangerous to the public, as these particles are usually invisible and can have detrimental effects on one's health.
 When considering the pollution levels in the Bay Area and in most of the Southern half of the state, California has several polluted sites that require the close attention of scientists.

+Concerns regarding air pollution locally in Santa Clara County, California were raised after researchers attributed it to California’s growth in the data center industry, with increased Artificial intelligence computing.
+Often a Diesel generator or Backup generatoris used by data centers when there are power failures, which means there is an addition of greenhouse gases as well as pollutants locally due to the concentration of these facilities being in Santa Clara County, California, resulting in the localized effects being much greater.
+It was reported by a reviewed article from 2025 that Particulate matter and Nitrogen oxide pollutants are all associated with cardiovascular and respiratory conditions which are all a result of possible emission from diesel, backup generators, alongside fossil-fueled electricity generators.
+For example, the CA3 facility that is in Santa Clara, California has 44 diesel generators included, which are capable of supplementing up to 96 MW of power when an emergency might occur, and concerns were raised by the Bay Area Air Quality Management District about cumulative exposure in neighborhoods, which were already being affected by other industrial facilities alongside diesel particulate matter.